-Applicants must be a junior or senior at the University of Houston during the Fall 2013 semester.
-Transfer students must have at least 24 hours completed at UH.
-Students graduating in December 2013 are welcome to apply.
+Applicants must be a junior or senior at the University of Houston during the Fall 2015 semester.
+Transfer students must have at least 24 hours completed at UH at the time of submitting their application.
+Students graduating in December 2015 are welcome to apply.

 Ideal Candidates Possess